 To recap: we flush the water down the drain.
 Each drain contains its own appliance pipe and P-trap.
 Gravity accelerates falling water, making it fast enough to get over the P-trap and into the drainpipes.
 Once inside the drainpipe, water continues to flow freely downward through your pipes with the help of the vent system.

 But where do the drainpipes lead?
-How does the water actually leave your system?
+How does the wastewater exit your system for good?
 Here’s how:

-All drainpipes eventually connect to one, final exit pipe.
-This wide pipe is called the house lateral, lateral line, or lateral connection.
+All drainpipes eventually converge into one, final exit pipe.
+This wide pipe is called the house lateral, lateral connection or lateral sewer line.
 It is the largest drainpipe in your home’s plumbing system, with a diameter between 1.5 and 2 inches wide.
-The lateral connection is also the lowest pipe in your plumbing system; it’s buried beneath the building and yard.
+The lateral connection is also the lowest pipe in your plumbing system; it’s buried beneath your foundation and yard.

 Like the other pipes in your home, the lateral connection relies on gravity to move wastewater that enters it.
 The lateral connection slopes, allowing water to continue to naturally travel downward through it.
 As the lateral connection slopes further downward, it also leads out of your home, through your yard, and off your property.
 There, your lateral connection links up with the municipal sewer line.
 The part of the lateral connection that’s located on your property is called the “upper lateral,” and the part that isn’t is called the “lower lateral.”